kkamtikar/DataCleaningProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 It is a zip file with "UCI HAR Dataset" folder which contains all the required data sets.

-X_test,y_test and subject_test files from test folder and  X_train, y_train and subject_train from train folder, activity_labels and features are are the primary data sets used in this project.
+X_test,y_test and subject_test files from test folder and  X_train, y_train and subject_train files from train folder, activity_labels and features are the primary data sets used in this project.

 y_train and y_test contain activity IDs and subject_train and subject_test contain SubjectIDs.
 Details about the activities can be found in activity_labels. features and features_info provide information about the features used in the project.

 **Files in the project:**
+Create data folder in working directory.
+Copy all the contents (folders and files) from "UCI HAR Dataset" extracted from the zip file.

-All these files/folders are present in the working directory.
+All these files/folders listed below are present in the working directory.
+Readme.md, CodeBook.md, run_analysis.R, data folder, and TidyData.txt

+* Input data: data folder files
+* Data Analysis: run_analysis.R
+* Output: TidyData.txt is created when the analysis is executed.

 * *README.md* - This file that provides project background, details about files used, detailed explanation of the analysis (run_analysis.R) and notes.

 * *CodeBook.md* has details about all the data elements used in the analysis process (run_analysis) and variables in TidyData - the file containing final output data set.
 It also provides overview of the steps used in the the analysis process (run_analysis).
 For detailed explanation refer to the section "Explanation of steps performed during the analysis" below.

 * *run_analysis.R*
-As described on the Coursera project description -
+As described in the Coursera project description -
 The solution has 5 parts that address the pieces in the assignment.
 The run_analysis.R-